Harold Maxwell-Lefroy: Biography

-Maxwell-Lefroy was born in the village of Crondall, Hampshire, to Charles James Maxwell Lefroy of the 14th Hussars (whose grandfather was James Walker who had designed the Regent or Vauxhall Bridge in 1816) and Elizabeth Catherine, daughter of Alfred Henry McClintock, a Dublin surgeon.
-The hyphenated form Maxwell-Lefroy was adopted in 1875.
+Maxwell-Lefroy was born in the village of Crondall, Hampshire, to Captain Charles James Maxwell Lefroy (1848–1908) of the 14th Hussars (whose grandfather was James Walker who had designed the Regent or Vauxhall Bridge in 1816) and Elizabeth Catherine, daughter of Alfred Henry McClintock, a Dublin surgeon (a brother of Leopold McClintock).
+The hyphenated form Maxwell-Lefroy was adopted by the family in 1875.
 He grew up in the family's Itchel Manor, on an ancient site which had once been property of the Bishop of Winchester.
-The manor itself is mentioned in the Domesday Book, and was filled with stories of ghosts and their hauntings (and demolished in 1954).
+The manor is mentioned in the Domesday Book, and was filled with stories of ghosts and their hauntings (and demolished in 1954).
 As a child he was raised in an environment of opulence, with many servants at home to take care of the house and his needs.